michurin/human-readable-json-logging/README.md

 ## TODO

-Add original line to set of template substitutions even if it has been parsed successfully.
+- Add original line to set of template substitutions even if it has been parsed successfully
+- Godoc

 ## Known issues